Helping robots navigate the world: Chief Executive Officer

 How did you get to where you are today?

 At the end of my undergrad physics degree, I had a PhD lined up that brought together a couple of my passions: physics and music.
 But as it got closer, I realised that although I love the science and the maths, it wasn’t necessarily what I wanted to do as a career.
-So instead, I started looking at graduate schemes, and that’s when I came across the Ministry of Defence Engineer and Scientist Graduate Scheme.
+So instead, I started looking at graduate schemes, and that’s when I came across the Ministry of Defence Engineering and Science Group Graduate Scheme.
 There I was trained in the project management of early-stage technology development, and got to work on a few different programmes.
 After that, I moved into a completely different and fascinating world at Dyson, where I helped set up the Dyson Robotics Lab at Imperial College London.
 That’s where I was introduced to the world of robotics and met the founding team from SLAMcore.

 What is the impact of your work?